-Injured in a Ridesharing Accident in West Virginia?
-Contact The Masters Law Firm for Assistance
+Injured in a ridesharing accident in West Virginia?
+Contact The Masters Law Firm, L.C. for assistance.

-If you or someone close to you got injured in a ridesharing accident, The Masters Law Firm is here to help.
+If you or someone close to you got injured in a ridesharing accident, The Masters Law Firm, L.C. is here to help.
 We will meet with you to assess your case and advise you of your legal rights and options.
-To get started, message us online or call our office today at 304-342-3106 or toll free at 1-800-342-3106 for a free consultation.
+To get started, message us online or call our office today at 304-342-3106 for a free consultation.